Skip to main content

 Site deterioration

 Identifies sites where fault frequency or repeat visits are trending upward.
-Surfaces sites that may need a planned maintenance visit rather than continued reactive attendance.
+Surfaces sites that may need a planned maintenance visit to reduce continued reactive attendance.

 SLA breach cluster